developer-dipuu/TgtoWa/DB_SETUP.md

     # You might see this work as well
     # sudo ufw allow postgresql

-    # Make sure to enable ufw if it isn't already
+    ## Reload the firewall to apply the new rule.
-    sudo ufw enable
+    sudo ufw reload
     ```

 * **For `firewalld` (Fedora, RHEL, CentOS):**